shadow-robot/sr_core/pull_request_template.md

 - [ ] All tests pass with my changes
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have added necessary documentation (if appropriate)
+- [ ] You have added the corresponding license to each file and updated the year of any one that you modified.